volume-trader/QuantowerKB/informational-panels/event-log.md

 ---
-description: This panel displays all events happening in Quantower.
+description: This panel displays all events happening in VT-Terminal.
 ---

 # Event Log